terokeso-sandbox/Devcontainer-in-codespace/1_Vscode_addons.md

     "search.followSymlinks": false,

-### Settings to Github Repo for forcing to be more usable
+### Settings to Github Repo for forcing to be more usable for students.
+Force to open in preview mode.

 --> .vscode --> settings.json